|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 After 1990, a new cultural script, that of rampage shootings, redirected the desperate anger of shooters away from targets that may have been more understandable to the community.
 Jamie Rouse may have been a sympathetic figure to his community had he targeted his abusive father.
 Mitchell Johnson, abused as a young child by a neighborhood boy, chose targets at his school rather than the perpetrator of the abuse.

 Newman points out that the common perception of shooters as impulsive or erratic is highly inaccurate.
 Shooters ruminate on their difficulties, consider a variety of options, and try a few, as discussed in Section 6, and decide on shooting as a last resort.
 Whereas children pre-1990 may have chosen a different target, the new cultural script of rampage shootings as an outlet for extreme rage has reshaped the nature of this last resort for many young boys.

 However, Newman does point out that the influence of cultural scripts is the hardest part of the five factor model to test.
 Many shooters either end up unreachable in corrections facilities, or committing suicide.
 There is still significant qualitative evidence that this new cultural script has a deep impact.

-On this track, we have discussed the first three elements of a five factor model for the origin of rampage school shootings.
-These the first three elements of five factors are, the perception of marginalization, psychosocial problems, and cultural scripts supporting violence.
+In this section, we have discussed the first three elements of a five factor model for the origin of rampage school shootings.
+These first three elements of five factors are the perception of marginalization, psychosocial problems, and cultural scripts supporting violence.

-On the next track, we will discuss the last two elements of the five factor model proposed for the origin of rampage school shootings.
+In the next section, we will discuss the last two elements of the five factor model proposed for the origin of rampage school shootings.
 These last two elements are the failure of surveillance systems which are supposed to identify troubled teens, and gun availability.
 We will also discuss a technique for risk assessment.